How Could Magnet Fishing Help Those With Autism

 What about Scott?

 Scott and the family are some of the most considered magnet fishers, having built an outstanding following over the course of 12 months.
 He uses the audience to spread the message on autism and offers help to absolutely anyone who may be in need.
 This alone is highly commendable but it is a reflection of him and his family’s character of being truly selfless people.
-Scott has seen firsthand how this has improved the lives of his children and this is the reason why he endeavors to get the word to as many people as he can.
+Scott has seen first-hand how this has improved the lives of his children and this is the reason why he endeavours to get the word to as many people as he can.
 He is such a selfless person, that he spoke with a lady who had an autistic child and he was explaining how much this has helped his own children.
 She did not have the funds to buy a magnet herself, so he gave her his own instead.
 After learning this, we decided to donate strong fishing magnets to Scott and his family.